42Azul/AdventOfCode2024/Day16/README.md

 ---

 ## Conclusions and Thoughts
-This was a really cool take on shortest path problems!
-The penalty for turning added an extra layer of complexity that made it feel more like a real-world navigation challenge.
-Dijkstra’s algorithm was the obvious choice, but tracking movement direction as part of the state was the real key.
+This was a  take on the usual path findinf problems.
+Dijkstra’s algorithm was the obvious choice, and just adding the facing direction as another parameter/node.

-Part 2 was fun because it forced me to think in reverse—finding not just *a* solution, but *all* optimal solutions.
-The best part?
-Seeing how the paths overlapped and how only certain tiles were truly "important" to the shortest path.
-Definitely a solid maze challenge!
+Part 2 was a bit different because enforced some reverse—finding not just *a* solution, but *all* optimal solutions.
+In the beginning I forgot about the overlapping solutions, which was the only specific thing not to get dupes in the final sum.